 - Build understanding in the group about the different ways in which power can operate in society and reflect on possible unaware perpetuation of the existing power relations;

-- Create safe space for young Eastern European activists from gender- and sexual orientation minorities where they share experiences of daily private and political struggles from different contexts;
+- Create safe space for young Eastern European women, LGBT+ youth, transgender, non-binary, agender, gender queer and intersex activists where they share experiences of daily private and political struggles from different contexts;

 - Consider different strategies for challenging dominant power relations and equip them with tools and techniques to vigorously stand up in their respective struggles;

-- Explore using art as a tool to expand the safe space in providing visibility to gender and sexual orientation minorities;
+- Explore using art as a tool to expand the safe space in providing visibility to young women, LGBT+ youth, transgender, non-binary, agender, gender queer and intersex people;

 - Explore and establish cooperation with the initiatives / organizations / individual activists on international level dealing with the same issues locally.